Milwaukee city leaders taking steps after rash of homicides

 Last week, Acting Milwaukee County Sheriff Richard Schmidt announced people with outstanding warrants would be targeted.
 On Thursday, Milwaukee Mayor Tom Barrett said authorities are beginning a focused enforcement in high-crime neighborhoods.

+On Friday, Schmidt said a 10-member Violent Crime Unit is being formed and will begin working with Milwaukee police next month.

-Moore says the city is following a long-term plan called the "Blueprint for Peace" to target violence.
-They are trying to prevent what happened in 2016, when there were 24 homicides in the month of August.
+Moore says officials are trying to prevent what happened in 2016, when there were 24 homicides in August.

 Information from: WITI-TV, http://www.fox6now.com